-Portland doesn't need more point-of-view doughnuts.
-Auteur fried dough is everywhere, from Pip's made-to-order, community-minded minis to Matta's pandan-glazed beauties.
+Portland doesn’t need more point-of-view doughnuts.
+Auteur visions are everywhere, from Pip’s made-to-order, community-minded minis to Matta’s electric green pandan beauties.
 We just want them.
 Especially now.
 Dear god, especially now.

-Ideas are forged in one of the city's most interesting collaborations.
-The partnership includes baker Katherine Benvenuti, with her heaven-forbid-an-ingredient-comes-from-a-jar ethos and former Noble Rot chef Leather Storrs, the funny, freewheeling co-host of Cooked with Cannabis.
+Ideas are forged in an unexpected think tank.
+At the helm: 30-year-old Los Angeles bakery alum Katherine Benvenuti, with her heaven-forbid-an-ingredient-comes-from-a-jar ethos, and veteran Portland chef Leather Storrs, the funny, freewheeling co-host of Cooked with Cannabis.
 Benvenuti, it should be noted, is currently crushing it at her new Bakery at Bar King.

-“It's important to do fun things,” says Storrs.
+“It’s important to do fun things,” says Storrs, formerly the chef of Noble Rot and the short-lived molecular cooking misfire, Rocket.
 “But deliciousness is more important.
-We don't want to do a million different things.
 No cereal toppings for us.
 We like being seasonal; we like an evolving menu.”

-Still, I'm excited about Fills’ savory experiments.
-Like, hello, pimento Berliner.
-This might be a world's first.
-Storrs is already toying with other ideas, including a chicken liver mousse center, mixed with apple mostarda and fried onions.
+Still, I’m most excited about Storrs' daring savory experiments.
+Like, hello pimento cheese Berliner.
+This might be a world’s first.
+Recently, Storrs busted out a mod chicken liver mousse Berliner, its exterior iced in fruity grape moustarda and fried onions.
 Bring it on!
-Also in the works: breakfast eggs sandos made with cut-open Berliners.
+Also watch for breakfast eggs sandos made on a plain, sliced Berliner.

-On Wednesday, soft-opening day, I ripped through Fills’ first options, aided by two members of my quarantine house pod, Julien and Hannah.
-Here's how they stacked up.
+For weeks now, I've been test-driving Fills' collection, aided by two members of my quarantine house posse, Julien and Hannah.
+Here’s how they stacked up.

 #1 Maple Bacon and Butterscotch

-We were ready to rage-eat this Berliner and stick it with voodoo pins.
-Couldn't the pandemic kill off the maple bacon thing?
+We were ready to rage-eat this Berliner and stick it with Voodoo Doughnut pins.
+Couldn’t the pandemic kill off the maple bacon thing?
 But wait … this is fantastic.
 We lunged at a second bite with such fury, I feared a knee injury.
 A powershot of deep, rich, smoky butterscotch custard greets you.
-In short: this is true butterscotch, not butterscotch flavor—good butter, pan-browned in homemade caramel, then deglazed with single-malt scotch.
-Rising on top: a thin wash of maple syrup, cream, and white chocolate.
-Turns out, bacon is not an obscenity here, but a garnish, a final exclamation point, an exhilarating little hammer of porkiness, all sweet, smoke, salt, and chew.
+Take note: This is true butterscotch, not butterscotch flavor—good butter, pan-browned in homemade caramel.
+Fills up the ante, deglazing the pan with single-malt scotch.
+Rising on top: a light wash of maple syrup, cream, and white chocolate.
+Turns out, bacon is not an obscenity here, but a garnish, a final exclamation point, an exhilarating little hammer of porkiness—sweet, smoky, salty, chewy.
 Call it the smoking jacket of donuts.
 We wanted to swirl it.

 #2 Chocolate Hazelnut

 Not the usual Nutella battering ram gut-bomb (which we love, make no mistake).
-Fills transforms its own hazelnut praline paste into a silky, earthy nut custard, offset by a good bitter chocolate glaze embedded with roasted nuts.
-It's an elegant ode to Portland, what Julien calls “our lumbersexual donut.”
+Benvenuti aims for the elegant here, transforming the state's beloved nuts into a hazelnut praline paste, which gets whipped into a rich, creamy, earthy custard.
+For contrast on top: a fine dark Valrhona chocolate glaze embedded with roasted hazelnuts.
+It tastes like Oregon and Portland, what Julien calls “our lumbersexual donut.”

-This is a tweak away from being an object of desire.
-The passionfruit custard just pops, all tang and bright bite.
-And the blizzard of housemade Tajín sugar on top adds another textural dimension—you literally hear the crunch on first bite.
-Tajín seasoning is prized for its mix of dried chiles and lime, but its magic didn't come through.
-Passionfruit and hot chiles are a killer combo.
-Add a heat ray and this Berliner is gold.
+This is one tweak away from being an object of desire.
+The passionfruit white chocolate ganache pops, and the blizzard of housemade Tajín sugar on top adds a textural dimension—you literally hear the crunch on first bite.
+One quibble: Tajín, a Mexican seasoning blend, is prized for its burst of salt, chiles peppers, and lime, but the magic is muted here.
+Passionfruit and chiles are a killer combo.
+Add a heat ray and this Berliner wins gold.

-This will probably be the house hit.
-Everyone loves an eclair-like, chocolate-glazed, custard-filled doughnut—just ask the Dunkin' people or Massachusetts, where it lives as the state donut.
-“It's a necessary evil,” admits Storrs.
-We liked the added salt spike on top (everything within Portland's city limits, by law, must have a sprinkle of local Jacobsen Salt).
+Everyone loves an eclair-like, chocolate-glazed, custard-filled doughnut—just ask the Dunkin’ people or Massachusetts, where Boston Cream Pie is the state donut.
+“It’s a necessary evil,” admits Storrs.
+Already at Fills, it's outselling other options by a mile.
+We like the addition of flaky salt spike on top (everything within Portland’s city limits, by law, must have a sprinkle of local Jacobsen Salt).
 Otherwise, this is a solid, well-balanced take, nothing more, nothing less.

 1237 SW Washington St.